 Hello!
-I'm excited that you're interested in learning more about how the IFS model of psychotherapy interfaces with ancient Christian theology.
+I'm excited that you're interested in learning more about how the IFS model of psychotherapy interfaces with ancient Christian theology and how Christian IFS can be a vehicle for a closer relationship with Christ.
 It's been my life's calling and career to bring this model of healing to the Christian community so I hope you find these resources useful!
 I pray this material is a blessing to you and those who cross your path.

 After you've purchased the materials, you will be redirected to a webpage with all of the materials.
-Important Note: Save this webpage for future reference!
+Important Note: Save that webpage for future reference!
 If you wish to be able to view the video recording off-line (not connected to the internet), there are multiple ways to save Youtube video's.
 We recommend that you research these various methods so you can choose the platform that best fits your technological needs and know-how.
-Please be sure to download this content to a cloud storage or hard drive.
-The audio recordings are the only materials that will expire.

 The Christian IFS recording from the workshop held in Nashville, TN in January 2019 is available for personal use only.
 If you’re interested in using these materials in part or in whole for teaching or demonstration purposes, please email Julie for written permission. *By purchasing this video, you have agreed not to share it or its contents in any form, in part or in whole.